Ksbooth01/Amazon-EKS-CLuster/README.md

   }
   ```

+  #### Configure kubectl for EKS

-  ### Update AWS CLI to the latest version direct from AWS
+  Update AWS CLI to the latest version direct from AWS
   1. Pull down pip installer

     ```